 Prioritize Location By Frequency of Use

 If you know you're going to need something more often, place it closer to the front.
 If you know you won't be needing something as frequently, it may make sense to move it towards the back.

 If you aren't fond of the idea of stacking a bunch of your items on top of each other, shelving units are a great way to avoid this and still provide visibility.
 Strategically using shelves can help you keep your most important items easily accessible, too.
 At Elevate Self Storage, this is one of our favorite tricks, so we're happy to offer our customers shelving units to lease for $10 per month.

 Put Large Items Along the Walls

 In order to make it easier for you to navigate and access the items in your storage unit, you'll want to put large items by the walls and smaller items toward the front.
 This also helps give you a clear view of all the items you have in your storage unit.
 Setting up this way can also help you maximize the space you have.

 You aren't helping yourself if you start loading stuff into the back of your storage unit and continue to load all the way to the front without leaving walkways.
 Because you've categorized everything, it may make the most sense to create walkways between each category.
 This helps create visible sections in your storage unit and enables you to easily get to each category as needed.

 Believe it or not, you can organize your unit just as well as a professional organizer!
 In addition to the steps we outlined above, there are a few other secrets to storage success.
-Here are a few tips to do so that'll make you feel like a pro.
+Here are a few tips and storage unit organization ideas.